Jackie Cochran Biography

 Born in 1906, Jackie took her first job in 1912 at the age of six, working twelve-hour days in a Georgia cotton mill, earning six cents an hour.
 From there, she moved on to cooking and cleaning and then to a beauty parlor, where she would eventually become one of the best hairdressers in New York City.

-In the early 1930s, Jackie took up flying, earning her pilot’s license in 1932.
-Within a few years, she was setting speed records.
+In the early 1930s, Jackie’s aviation career took off after a friend introduced her to flying.
+She obtained her pilot’s license in just three weeks, and within a few years, Jackie rapidly gained fame and was setting speed records.

 During World War II, what first began with a letter from Jackie to Eleanor Roosevelt about a division in the Army Air Forces for female pilots, eventually led to creating the Women Airforce Service Pilots.
 Directed by Jackie, this civilian organization trained over a thousand pilots, who took part in testing and ferrying airplanes, towing targets, and simulating missions, amongst many responsibilities.